 Before giving your dog a bath, it’s important to get them used to having their fur handled.
-To help your pup feel calm for their spa day, see our article on the basic rules for pet hygiene.
+To help your pup feel calm for their spa day, see our article on the basic guidelines for pet hygiene.
 Don’t wait until Fido rolls in mud to give him his first bath.
 Like all pet care, preparation is key!

 GETTING YOUR DOG USED TO THE TUB, THE WATER, AND THE DRYER